Community Resources

 Mental Health Resources

-It's a free and confidential 24/7 telephone crisis line and mobile crisis service, provides emotional support children and adults in suicidal crisis or emotional distress.
-Please call COPES at 918-744-4800.
+Free, confidential 24/7 telephone crisis line and mobile crisis support for adults and children in suicidal crisis or emotional distress.

 Disaster Helpline